rudecs/openvcloud/docs/Installation/2-PXE-BootServer.md

 wget http://some.where.org/jumpscale/OVC/pxebootbinaries.tgz -O - | tar zxvf - -C ${WORKDIR}
 ```

-We know have add a network for properly connecting to the management backend.
+We now have to add a network for properly connecting to the management backend.

 First, following commands create an Open vSwitch bridge named `pxeboot` and connects it to `backplane1` (optionally with a tag):